itsvs/lambdacooler/README.md

   --help  Show this message and exit.

 Commands:
-  channel   Send a message to var.LAMBDACOOLER_CHANNEL. channels  Get all channel IDs and names in the current workspace. cool      Send cooler messages to the groups in ID. prepare   Prepare some coolers of SIZE or greater. test      Send a test message. users     Get all user IDs and names in the current workspace. welcome   Send var.WELCOME_MSG to var.LAMBDACOOLER_CHANNEL.
+  channel        Send a message to var.LAMBDACOOLER_CHANNEL. channels       Get all channel IDs and names in the current workspace. cool           Send cooler messages to the groups in ID. join-reminder  Remind people in var.SOCIAL_CHANNEL about lambdacooler. prepare        Prepare some coolers of SIZE or greater. test           Send a test message. users          Get all user IDs and names in the current workspace. welcome        Send var.WELCOME_MSG to var.LAMBDACOOLER_CHANNEL.
 ```

 ### sample workflow